kutaycinar/ECE-471/Assignment 4/README.md

 # Convolutional Neural Network Creation

-A small Convolutional Neural Network (CNN) is created in this segment to perform an image classification task on the handwritten digits dataset.
+A small Convolutional Neural Network (CNN) is created to perform an image classification task on the handwritten digits dataset.
 This network is specified by defining its architecture and forward passes (the backward pass, where backpropagation happens, is automatically implemented by torch.autograd).

 ```
 ----------------------------------------------------------------